scribe-security/docs/docs/quick-start/demo.md

 2. clone the **[demo repo](https://github.com/Scribe-public-demos/demo-project "demo repo")** (the repo contains a simple ‘Hello-World’ app - an NPM based web server).

-3. Define two new secret variables for the cloned repository to be used with the workflows: a `Client ID` and a `Client secret`.
+3. Define a secret `Client secret` variables for the cloned repository to be used with the workflows.
 To do that, go to settings → Secrets and variables → Actions → New repository secret.

    - On GitHub.com, navigate to the main page of the repository.